Skip to Content

 This is a general audition for three shows in the semester; directors, designers, and faculty from the entire department may be present in addition to the directors for the spring productions.
 All of the show information is subject to change depending on the directors’ choices.
 Please note that cast members may not be called to every rehearsal.
 The final rehearsal schedule will be determined by the creative team prior to the start of rehearsals.

-Show Type Play Musical Theatre for Young Audiences
+Show Type Play Play Theatre for Young Audiences

 Rehearsal/Tech Times